luci/luci-go/lucicfg/doc/README.md

-Defines a rule for closing or opening a tree via a tree status app based on a status of the observed builders.
+Defines a rule for closing or opening a tree via a tree status app.

 *** note
 **Experimental.** This feature is under development and guarded by